by Dr. Stephen Fries

 Through the years, I have observed impacts of cannabis use on my patients and larger community.
 Here are a few updates:

-- Cannabis Toxicity: The medical community is also seeing more toxicity from marijuana due to the high THC content of cannabis sold in states like Colorado, where it is legal.
+- Cannabis Toxicity: The medical community is seeing more toxicity from marijuana due to the high THC content of cannabis sold in states where recreational use is legal, like Colorado.
 Reports of acute and chronic psychosis (a thought disorder such as schizophrenia) are common.
-Teens and young adults present to emergency departments with hallucinations and paranoia, symptoms which sometimes become chronic or permanent.
+Teens and young adults come to emergency departments with hallucinations and paranoia, symptoms which sometimes become chronic or permanent.

-- Pernicious Vomiting: Another symptom that we are seeing is “pernicious vomiting”, which is excessive vomiting.
-In fact, the condition known as cannabinoid hyperemesis syndrome (CHS) is a condition that leads to repeated and severe bouts of vomiting.
+- Pernicious Vomiting: Another symptom that we are seeing is “pernicious vomiting”, or excessive vomiting.
+The condition known as cannabinoid hyperemesis syndrome (CHS) is a condition that can lead to repeated and severe bouts of vomiting.

 - Lung Health: Because marijuana is usually smoked, years of smoking will cause chronic lung disease just like cigarettes.
 According to the American Lung Association, “Smoke is harmful to lung health.
 Whether from burning wood, tobacco or marijuana, toxins and carcinogens are released from the combustion of materials.
 Smoke from marijuana combustion has been shown to contain many of the same toxins, irritants and carcinogens as tobacco smoke.
 Beyond just what’s in the smoke alone, marijuana is typically smoked differently than tobacco.
 Marijuana smokers tend to inhale more deeply and hold their breath longer than cigarette smokers, which leads to a greater exposure per breath to tar.”